yts01/Portfolio/README.md

 # Portfolio
-My projects represents my Data Analysis experience with the help of Python / R tools.
+My projects represent my Data Analysis experience with the help of Python / R tools.
 My motivation for making these mini-projects is to practice new capabilites that I learn along my learning process.